 - Gynecologist: A gynecologist is perhaps the most commonly known women’s health doctor.
 Gynecologists are medical doctors whose main area of practice is the care of women’s general health and the female reproductive system.
 Gynecologists treat issues like sexually transmitted diseases, perform surgical procedures such as hysterectomies and also provide wellness care for treatment of more general health conditions like high blood pressure, diabetes or depression.
 They also screen for female cancers, like breast cancer, ovarian cancer, uterine cancer and cervical cancer.

 - Obstetrician: An obstetrician is a medical doctor who specializes in everything related to childbirth.
 They can diagnose infertility issues, provide prenatal care, help with labor and delivery, give postpartum care, and counsel on contraceptive use.
 When obstetricians also specialize in gynecology, which is common, they are referred to as an OB-GYN.
-While many women use their OB-GYN as a primary care doctor, some research suggest that it may be good to have both.
+While many women use their OB-GYN as a primary care doctor, some research suggests that it may be good to have both.

 - Gynecological Cancer Specialist: Gynecologic oncologists specialize in female reproductive cancer, such as ovarian, vaginal, uterine and cervical cancer.
 They are experts in diagnosing, treating and preventing types of cancer found on women’s reproductive organs.
 These specialists provide screening for high-risk patients, evaluate pelvic masses and are trained to perform surgeries to find and remove tumors that have spread in the pelvic and abdominal areas.